NISH1001/playx/README.md

 optional arguments:
   -h, --help            show this help message and exit -p, --play-cache      Play all songs from the cache.
+The cache is located at
+                        ~/.playx/songs/ by default
   -n, --no-cache        Don't download the song for later use.
+  -auto, --auto         Auto generate playlist
   -d, --dont-cache-search
                         Don't search the song in the cache.
   -l, --lyrics          Show lyircs of the song.